wyomingw4w/wyomingw4w.org/_pages/resources.md

-Like Women for Women, the [Wyoming Abortion Fund](https://www.plannedparenthood.org/planned-parenthood-rocky-mountains/patient-resources/wyoming-abortion-fund) assists Wyoming women in funding abortions.
+Like Women for Women, the [Wyoming Abortion Fund](https://www.plannedparenthood.org/planned-parenthood-rocky-mountains/patient-resources/wyoming-abortion-fund) assists Wyoming residents in funding abortions.
 If you live in Wyoming and need help paying for an abortion, the Wyoming Abortion Fund may be able to help you.
 Call their toll-free hotline, **(866) 372-7526**, to see if you qualify.
 Although this fund is administered by Planned